dirtystylus/drupaldelphia-2016/drupal-beyond-browser.md

 ## Option: #2 - __*Using View REST exports*__

-^ As many of you already know, the Views module was added to Drupal 8 Core.
-With RESTful Web Services also in Core, we now have all the tools we need to create highly customizable solutions out of the box.
+^ As many of you already know, the Views module was added to Drupal 8 Core. and with RESTful Web Services also in Core, we now have all the tools we need to create customizable solutions out of the box.

 ![inline](./images/screenshot-d8-02.png)